uw-esolab/neup-ies/simulations/docs/source/steam2salthx.rst

    	P^H_{in} &= 33 \text{MPa}
    \end{align}

-Outlet temperature conditions for the steam are not known ahead of this calculation.
+Outlet temperature conditions for the steam are not known ahead of this calculation (unknown values are highlighted in red).

 Cold Stream - Molten Salt
 -------------------------------------